istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. Avoid enabling authorization for istiod.
 Istio authorization policy is designed for authorizing access to workloads in Istio Mesh.
 Enabling it for istiod may cause unexpected behavior.

-1. Make sure that your authorization policies are in the right same namespace (by checking "metadata"/”namespace” line).
+1. Make sure that your authorization policies are in the right namespace (by checking "metadata"/”namespace” line).

+1. Make sure that your authorization policies with ALLOW action don't use any HTTP only fields for TCP traffic.
+Otherwise, Istio ignores the ALLOW policies as if they don't exist.

-1. Make sure that your authorization policies don't use any HTTP only fields for TCP traffic.
-Otherwise, Istio ignores the policies as if they didn't exist.
+1. Make sure that your authorization policies with DENY action don't use any HTTP only fields for TCP traffic.
+Otherwise, Istio ignores the rules with HTTP only fields within the DENY policies as if they don't exist.

 ## Authorization is too permissive